AndreasSko/go-jwlm/README.md

 go-jwlm merge <left-backup> <right-backup> <merged-backup> --bookmarks chooseLeft --markings chooseRight --notes chooseNewest
 ```

-The conflict resolvers are helpful for regular merging, when you are
+The conflict resolvers are helpful for regular merging when you are
-sure that one sides is always the most up-to-date one.
+sure that one side is always the most up-to-date one.
 For a first merge,
 it is still recommended to manually solve conflicts, so you don't risk
 accidentally overwriting entries.

+### Compare two backups
+To quickly compare two backup files and check if their content is equal,
+you can use the `go-jwlm compare <left-backup> <right-backup>` command.
+This one is mainly used for validation, but might be helpful in other
+situations :)

 ## Installation
 You can find the compiled binaries for Windows, Linux, and Mac under the